kitfud/NFTblog/src/content/posts/2021-09-08-natural-body.md

 description: natural body abstract
 featuredImage: /assets/abstract-01.png
 ---
-Natural body is a commentary identity and the aspects which go into building beauty and conceptions of the feminine in the western world.
+Natural body is a commentary on identity and the aspects which go into building beauty and conceptions of the feminine in the western world.
 Oftentimes these are socially imposed and constructed- like building blocks.
+This work is a challenge to idealized notions of form and beauty.